jfo/blog/source/posts/how-react-do.md

 scratch to me.
 For this reason a lot of modern javascript has baffled me.
 I can't keep up with all the frameworks because I always want to know what's going on at the root of things.
-I think this is maybe a laudable impulse, but I have a lot of FOMO with all the new hotnesses because I just don't have the patience to learn all the API's before some other thing comes along, and in practice, I really _would_ like to be better at javascript.
+I think this is maybe a laudable impulse, but I have a lot of FOMO with all the new hotnesses because I just don't have the patience or time to learn all the API's before some other thing comes along.
+In practice, I really _would_ like to be better at javascript, but the number of possible entry points can be overwhelming.

 I spend a lot of my time as a product engineer writing javascript, and sometimes, I write really bad javascript!
 I know that thinking about front end